TeMPOraL/rpi-mqtt-fb-panel/AI.md

 *   `PLAN.md`: Phased implementation plan for ongoing development.
 *   `README.org`: General project overview and setup instructions.
 *   `AI.md`: This file, containing guidelines and notes for AI collaboration.

-## Evolving your instruction set
-If I tell you to remember something, behave differently, or you realize yourself you'd benefit from remembering some specific guideline, please add it to this file (or modify existing guideline).
-The format of the guidelines is unspecified, except second-level headers to split them by categories; otherwise, whatever works best for you is best.
-You may store information about the project you want to retain long-term, as well as any instructions for yourself to make your work more efficient and correct.

-## Coding Practice Guidelines

-Strive to adhere to the following guidelines to improve code quality and reduce the need for repeated corrections:

-- **Adhere to project conventions and specifications**
-  * Conventions are outlined in file `CONVENTIONS.md`
-  * Specification, if any, is available in file `SPECIFICATION.md`.
-If it doesn't exist, consider creating one anyway based on your understanding of what user has in mind wrt. the project.
-    Specification will double as a guide / checklist for you to know if what needed to be implemented already is.

-- **Build your own memory helpers to stay oriented**
-  * Keep "Project Files and Structure" section of this file up to date;
-  * For larger tasks involving multiple conversation rounds, keep a running plan of your work in a separate file (say, `PLAN.md`), and update it to match the actual plan.
-  * Evolve guidelines in "Coding Practice Guidelines" sectionof this file based on user feedback.